-For development that is subject to the requirements of this section, sidewalks shall be no less than 12 feet in width, unless otherwise approved as part of the [site plan review] Alternative Equivalent Compliance process.
-(See Figure 19 [23].)
+For development that is subject to the requirements of this section, sidewalks shall be no less than 12 feet in width, unless otherwise approved as part of the [site planreview] Alternative Equivalent Compliance process.
+(See Figure [23] 19.)
 The 12-foot minimum requirement shall apply regardless of the available right-of-way.
-Where required, the sidewalk shall extend onto private property to fulfill the 12-foot minimum requirement, with a sidewalk easement provided.
+Where

-Click here for Figure 19: Urban roadway sidewalk width requirements.
+Figure 19: Urban roadway sidewalk width requirements.
 Note that street trees are optional on urban roadways.

-Sidewalks shall consist of two zones: a planting zone located adjacent to the curb, and a clear zone.
+Sidewalks shall consist of two zones: a [street tree/furniture] planting zone located adjacent to the curb, and a clear zone.
 The following standards apply: